moj-analytical-services/dmet-cfe/investigations/git_long_living_branches/README.md

 ## Benefits of Trunk Based Development

 - Continuous Integration (CI)
-  - Easier to integrate changes continiously.
+  - Easier to integrate changes continuously.
   - Promotes frequent and smaller releases.
 - Reduced marge conflicts
-  - Less branching means fewer conflicts to resolve.
+  - Less branching means fewer conflicts to resolve and less code to review.
 - Faster feedback loops.
   - Immediate feedback on changes.
 - Simplified Workflow:
   - No need to manage complex branching structures.
-  - Simplified Workflow:

 ---

 ## Disdvantages of Trunk Based Development

-- Requires Discpline
+- Requires Discipline
   - Developers must commit to working code frequently.
 - Risk of Breaking Changes
-  - Changes commited to the trunk can affect all devs.
+  - Changes committed to the trunk can affect all devs.
 - Not ideal for Large Teams
   - Scaling can be challenging in large and distributed teams.